ESCOMP/CTSM/doc/source/tech_note/Plant_Respiration/CLM50_Tech_Note_Plant_Respiration.rst

 Maintenance Respiration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Atkin et al. (2016) propose a model for respiration that is based on the leaf nitrogen content per unit area (:math:`NS_{narea}` (gN m :sup:`2` leaf), with an intercept parameter that is PFT dependant, and an acclimation term that depends upon the average temperature of the previous 10 day period :math:`t_{2m,10days}`, in Celsius.
+Atkin et al. (2016) propose a model for leaf respiration that is based on the leaf nitrogen content per unit area (:math:`NS_{narea}` (gN m :sup:`2` leaf), with an intercept parameter that is PFT dependant, and an acclimation term that depends upon the average temperature of the previous 10 day period :math:`t_{2m,10days}`, in Celsius.

 .. math::
    :label: 17.46)